 Set a Timeframe

-The rental will also need to be fully compliant with local and state short-term lease ordinances.
-Ordinances can include installing smoke detectors in each room, not renting out the entire property (owners must live in a portion of the rental), registering as a short-term rental and/or obtaining the necessary licenses, and more.
-This process should not be rushed due to the potential for severe consequences.
+The rental must also comply fully with local and state short-term lease ordinances.
+Ordinances can include installing smoke detectors in each room, not renting out the entire property (e.g., owners must live in a portion of the rental), registering as a short-term rental, obtaining the necessary licenses, and other restrictions.
+The rental process should not be rushed.

 Understand Tax Implications

-You’ll have a much easier time with tax issues on your short-term vacation rental if you treat it as a business from the get-go and keep meticulous records.1
+You’ll have a much easier time with tax issues on your short-term vacation rental if you treat it as a business from the get-go and keep meticulous records.

 The 14-day rule by the IRS determines how the vacation property will be taxed.
 If the vacation home is rented for fourteen (14) days or less in a year, any rental income earned is tax-free.
-This classifies the property as a “personal residence”.
+This classifies the property as a “personal residence.”
 This also means rental expenses can’t be deducted.
-Renting for a day over fourteen (14) total days and the property is classified as a “vacation rental property”.2
+Renting any number of days over fourteen (14) total days defines the property as a “vacation rental property.”

 Assuming the property will be leased for longer than fourteen (14) days in a year, the owner should be diligent in tracking and recording all expenses and income.
-This will help immensely when it comes to tax time.
+This will help immensely when it comes time to file taxes.

 Clean & Take Pictures

 The pictures that a landlord takes of their property do more than just display the rental.
 They convey the level of effort the landlord has in the entire process.
 High-quality photos tell prospective renters that the owner is serious about the rental and that they put effort into the entire experience.
-For those that don’t have a professional camera or the know-how to take high-quality pictures should hire the help of a professional photographer.
+Those that don’t have a professional camera or the know-how to take high-quality pictures should hire a professional photographer.
 The cost of having professional pictures taken mainly depends on the size of the rental, the experience of the photographer, and the number of pictures taken.
-Landlords can expect to pay anywhere from $200 to more than $25003.
+Landlords can expect to pay anywhere from $200 to more than $2,500.

 If the applicant is trustworthy in the eyes of the owner, they should go about accepting their booking request.
-Once approved, the owner should go about collecting payment from the renters.
+Once approved, the owner can collect payment from the renters.
 If Airbnb or a similar app was used, payment is accepted automatically upon permitting the reservation.
 If the owner is renting the property by another means, they will need to collect payment using a payment service such as Paypal, Venmo, Facebook Messenger, or Apple Pay.
-Receiving funds in-person is not recommended, as it opens the risk for the renter moving-in and leaving the rent unpaid.
+Receiving funds in person is not recommended, as it opens the risk for the renter moving in and leaving the rent unpaid.
 Once the tenant is moved in, they are considered a tenant under state landlord-tenant law.
-This means the owner would need to take the standard eviction process for removing them (which costs owners time and money).
+This means the owner would need to take the standard eviction process for removing them (which costs the owners time and money).

-Depending on the preferences of the owner, the check-in process can vary.
+Depending on the preferences of the owner, the check-in process may vary.
 The owner/landlord could be there to personally meet the renters, give them step-by-step instructions with keypad entry, and so on.
 As stated before, the most important part about check-in is that the owner collects payment before permitting the tenant to enter the premises.
-Once the tenant moves into the property, the landlord should be available in the event the renters have a question, have a repair request, and more.
+Once the tenant moves into the property, the landlord should be available in the event the renters have a question, have a repair request, etc.

 The key to a successful vacation rental doesn’t rely on the property.
 It’s the entire experience, with the landlord/manager playing the most pivotal role.
 Happy renters result in 5-star reviews, great word of mouth recommendations, and a rental that rarely sits vacant.
-Not to mention that the more desirable the rental, the more landlords can charge for a nightly rate.
+Not to mention that the more desirable the rental, the more landlords can charge.
 To keep guests happy, owners should keep in mind the following:

 Keep the Rental Clean & Simple

 When arriving at the rental, the guests shouldn’t see any signs of the previous renters.
-Additionally, the small things count.
-Dusting, washing the floor, cleaning linens, and taking out the trash are just a few of the tasks that the landlord should be doing between each guest.
+The small things count; dusting, washing the floor, cleaning linens, and taking out the trash are just a few of the tasks that the landlord should be doing between each guest.
 Moreover, everything in the rental should not only work, but it should also be in great condition.
 Renters shouldn’t go to make a cup of coffee only to see limescale and old coffee grounds in the machine, for example.